August 2013 Newsletter

 Which Holiday Cottage Reviews To Trust

-First of all, before you read the reviews, make sure the cottage you’re considering is a cottage you’re quite happy to stay in before reading the reviews.
+First of all, before you read the reviews, make sure the cottage you’re considering is a cottage you’re pretty happy to stay in before reading the reviews.
 Does it fit your criteria?
-Imagine yourself and your family or friends relaxing in the photos etc.
+Imagine yourself and your family or friends relaxing in the photos, etc.

-Still like the look of the property?
+Do you still like the look of the property?
 OK, let’s check the reviews.
-These come in two types: reviews or testimonials on a property’s website or advert and reviews posted on independent sites.
+There are two types: reviews or testimonials on a property’s website or advert and reviews posted on independent sites.

 “Wow!
 What a stunning property!
 We had a fantastic time here, and there is much to explore locally.
 We’ll definitely have to come back.
 Loved the fresh flowers and eggs from the chickens.”
 Thank you!
 Jenny, Sue, John and Ernie the Westie.
 Hillcrest Cottage, Suffolk

 You can pretty much guarantee that these will be positive.
-Occasionally some owners post comments that flag up the unsuitability of the property for particular types of customers, e.g. a comment on an unfenced pond might be there deliberately to deter bookers with young children in tow.
+Occasionally, some owners post comments that flag up the property’s unsuitability for particular types of customers.
+For example, a comment on an unfenced pond might be deliberately placed to deter bookers with young children in tow.

 Assuming that the reviews uniformly praise the property, here are four things to check.